 Instagram is meant to be a fun social tool, and keeping the conversation going is part of the fun.
 Make sure your employees remember that “social” means interaction is vital, so try to keep your followers active by responding to comments and tagging other people on their posts.

-Teaching the importance of social media to dealership employees adds value to the workforce, increases the positive atmosphere in the workplace, and allows the company to connect to the community though their employees, because in the end, they are part of that community which your business is trying to capture.
+Teaching the importance of social media to dealership employees adds value to the workforce, increases the positive atmosphere in the workplace, and allows the company to connect to the community through their employees because, in the end, they are part of that community which your business is trying to capture.